jlxip/RDRAMA/README.md

 next: nand thing
 ```

+A declaration behaves like an address, and addresses can be added.
+For instance, `string_addr+1` will work.

 ## Literals
 RDRAMA supports literal insertion.
 That is, raw bytes.
 There are two pseudoinstructions for this: `rawd` (raw data, bytes) and `rawa` (raw address).
 ```asm